 Portugal is an increasingly popular retirement destination in large part because of its low cost of living.
-On average, the cost of living is almost 30% lower than in the U.S., according to numbeo.com.
+On average, the cost of living is almost 27% lower than in the U.S., according to numbeo.com.
 Even if your only income is the average Social Security benefit, $1,400, you could live comfortably in a small city.
-But this would require you to live a bit frugally if you want to reside in a major city, like Lisbon, but you could get more bang for your buck if you live outside of a city.
+But this would require you to live a bit frugally if you want to reside in a major city, like Lisbon.
+You could also get more bang for your buck if you live outside of a city.
 Having a monthly budget of about $2,000 would allow you to live a more luxurious lifestyle.

 For housing, in particular, you can expect to pay $1,000 or less for a one-bedroom apartment in the center of a big city, like Lisbon.
 Living farther from the city center will save you as much as a few hundred dollars per month.
 Living more like a local, in the countryside, would also save you money.

 If you do plan to spend years in Portugal, it might even be worth buying your own home.
 You can find apartments both in and out of the city at a price where your mortgage would be similar to the cost of renting.